PanagiotaGr/wafer-fault-detection-with-ml/README.md

 #  Semiconductor Wafer Defect Classification

 This project explores how **machine learning** and **deep learning** can be applied to classify defect patterns on semiconductor wafers using real wafer map image data.
 The aim is to improve defect detection accuracy and reduce manual inspection in semiconductor manufacturing.

+Additionally, this project includes a **research-oriented study on few-shot learning under extreme data scarcity and class imbalance**.

 ---